dora-team/dora.dev/hugo/content/devops-capabilities/process/customer-feedback/index.md

 date: 2023-03-24T12:54:18Z
 category: process
 draft: false
-headline: "Drive better organizational outcomes by gathering cutsomer feedback and incorporating it into product and feature design."
+headline: "Drive better organizational outcomes by gathering customer feedback and incorporating it into product and feature design."
 summary: "A summary (150-250 words) that describes this capability."
 ---